mgsium/mgsium/README.md

 ---

 <p align="center">
-  I'm a Masters Student at The University of Oxford.
+  I'm a Software Engineer at Bending Spoons.
 For more about me, follow the links above!
 </p>

 <!--